ericf/express-handlebars/README.md

 Advanced Usage Example
 ----------------------

-As noted in the **Module Design** section, this module's implementation is instance-based, and more advanced usages can take advantage of this.
+As noted in the **Package Design** section, this view engine's implementation is instance-based, and more advanced usages can take advantage of this.
 The following example demonstrates how to use an `ExpressHandlebars` instance to share templates with the client: